Kotlin/dokka/examples/gradle/java-example/README.md

 # Java Example project

-This project demonstrates how Dokkatoo can be applied to a pure Java project to generate documentation.
+This project demonstrates how Dokka Gradle Plugin can be applied to a pure Java project to generate documentation.

 This project has multiple modules.